rlDDPGAgentOptions

 For an agent with multiple actions, if the actions have different ranges and units, it is likely that each action requires different noise model parameters.
 If the actions have similar ranges and units, you can set the noise parameters for all actions to the same value.

-For example, for an agent with two actions, set the standard deviation of each action to a different value while using the same decay rate for both standard deviations.
+For example, for an agent with two actions, set the initial standard deviation of each action to a different value while using the same decay rate for both standard deviations.

 opt = rlDDPGAgentOptions; opt.NoiseOptions.StandardDeviation = [0.1 0.2]; opt.NoiseOptions.StandardDeviationDecayRate = 1e-4;